-Flex Lewis and Erik Fankhouser have them in spades, even if they never set foot in calf raise machines.
-Meanwhile, Big Ramy and Dennis Wolf sport peg legs, even as everything above their knees ballooned up with ease.
-Calves, as Millhouse of The Simpsons preaches, are the cruelest muscles.
+How to grow stubborn calves?
+Flex Lewis has them in spades, though he rarely sets foot in calf machines.
+Meanwhile, Big Ramy sports peg legs, even as everything above his knees has ballooned up.
+Calves, as Millhouse preaches, are the cruelest muscles.
 Either you got ’em or you don’t.
 And if you don’t, it seems like you never will, no matter what you do.
 You’re cursed.
-We can’t promise to turn Wolf calves into Lewis cows, but we’ll deliver the best strategies for combating the two largest genetic obstacles.
+We can’t promise to turn Ramy calves into Lewis cows, but we’ll deliver the best strategies for combating the two largest genetic obstacles.

 The calves are dominated by two muscles, the gastrocnemius and, lying beneath it, the soleus.
 The former is made up of about 50% slow-twitch fibers, on average, and the latter is a whopping 80% slow-twitch, with the rest, in both cases, fast-twitch.
 (By contrast, the hamstrings are about 70% fast-twitch.)
 This makes sense because slow-twitch are the endurance fibers, and your calves do a lot of low-intensity work, walking and standing.

 Slow-twitch take longer to fatigue than their fast cousins, and they recover quicker.
 They’re also slower growers.
 Back to those average percentages, there’s a lot of variability in the numbers.
 How much?
-One study found the soleus slow-twitch range from 64-100% and the gastrocnemius from 34-82%.
-So, it’s probable those who balloon up from calf raises have more fast-twitch while those who work twice as hard for none of the growth possess almost entirely slow-twitch.
+One study found the soleus slow-twitch ranged from 64-100% and the gastrocnemius from 34-82%.
+So, it’s probable those who grow easily from calf raises have more fast-twitch while those who work twice as hard for little of the growth possess almost entirely slow-twitch.
 And this is determined by your DNA.
-Some people are sprinters (more fast-twitch), some are marathoners (more slow-twitch).
+Some people are sprinters (more fast-twitch), some are marathoners (more slow-twitch)

 “If I had calves like that, I’d wear shorts all the time, even in the winter,” Johnnie Jackson joked about Erik Fankhouser’s calves backstage at the 2010 Mr. Olympia.
 The main difference between Jackson’s “pipe-cleaners” and Fankhouser’s “footballs,” other than their circumferences, is that the former was cursed with short muscles and long tendons while the latter was blessed with the inverse.
 Muscle attachments and lengths are crucial components of muscle size, and nowhere is this more evident than the lower legs.
 Unfortunately, there’s nothing you can do to “pull down” high calves.
 (Even implants merely push out short gastro.)
 You need a workaround.